dracolim/IS442-Quantum/README.md

         4. The options input will be shown; fill it in and click submit
         5. The new options will be shown in the "INPUT OPTIONS" column
         5. **Error Handling**:
             * Scenario 1: Input cannot be empty
             * Scenario 2: Input cannot be the same
-  * **Required**: Click on the dropdown and select the option (True: it is required; False: It is not required)
 <img width="500" alt="Screenshot 2023-03-27 at 4 52 19 PM" src="https://user-images.githubusercontent.com/85498185/227892044-e0620f7b-08d2-48f4-96cc-a497957170b0.png">

 #### Delete Field